 Turn Left at Mars then Straight on Down the Milky Way

 And then, one day, I headed over to Paramount Studios to meet a friend of mine who was working as a production assistant on a new show in development.
-The show was about a hard boiled detective, played by Glenn Frey (Eagles) who lived near the giant Marlboro Man billboard up on Sunset Blvd. near the Hollywood Hills.
+The show was about a hard boiled detective, played by Glenn Frey (Eagles) who lived near the giant Marlboro Man billboard up on Sunset Blvd. next to the Hollywood Hills.
 The Marlboro Man billboard was one of those iconic images you could see like the Hollywood Sign.
 The thing stood 70 feet tall and was right next to another huge iconic structure on Sunset Blvd., the Chateau Marmont.

 Glenn's character, the detective, had a seedy little office that looked out at the Marlboro Man, so, Paramount had recreated it as part of the sets for the show.
 My friend thought I might like to see it, and I certainly took her up on the invite to go check it out.
 The show was called South of Sunset, and, only aired one episode in '93.
 A few years later, the Marlboro Man was taken down forever as part of the campaign to remove cigarette ads from everywhere!

 Off I went to Paramount on a sunny afternoon (yes, most days in LA are sunny, except when they are not).
 There was a pass waiting for me at one of the gates.
 From there I was directed into visitor parking, and, all of that is easy and straightforward until after you exit your car.
 Then, you are entering a weird land where trying navigate from one area to the next is a challenge.

 I had been given instructions which I wrote down, and, headed off in what seemed like the right direction.
 Paramount is one of the oldest studios in LA and is actually in town, not out in the valley like Disneys or Warner Bros.
 Its right there in the middle of a huge residential area, and, has an air of mystery to it.
 Some truly iconic shows and movies were shot there.